 [F]ood - definitely the most important.
 Give them food - go to a foodbank; give them money to get food.
-(School pupil, aged 10)

 Some families can't afford food for their children or clothes for their children so we should start a foundation to help families and children in need.
 I know some charities but I forgot their names.
-(School pupil aged 11)